Impostors and Beasts

 Jesus warned us several times of

-this very thing – the influx into the Church of false prophets.
+this very thing, the invasion of the Church by false prophets.
 For example:

 - “Many will be caused to stumble, and they will betray one another and hate one another.
 And many false prophets will arise and seduce many.
-And because of lawlessness coming to the full, the love of the many will grow cold.
+And because of LAWLESSNESS COMING TO THE FULL, the love of the many will grow cold.
 But he who endures to the end, he will be saved” - (Matthew 24:10-13.
-Compare Daniel 8:23-25).
+Compare Daniel 8:23-25, LXX).

 Deception has been a problem